Error Types

 - Be specific: Catch specific exceptions rather than using broad

-clauses - Provide context: Include meaningful error messages and logging
+except clauses - Provide context: Include meaningful error messages and logging

 - Don't ignore errors: Avoid empty

-blocks that hide problems - Use finally for cleanup: Ensure resources are properly released
+except blocks that hide problems - Use finally for cleanup: Ensure resources are properly released

 - Log appropriately: Use proper logging levels and include stack traces when needed